Christa Dillabaugh Director, The Educator Academy in the Amazon

 The days that followed were incredible.
 Night hikes into the jungle with expert entomologist from the Cincinnati Zoo, Randy Morgan, introduced me to the wonder of arthropods – from web throwing spiders to spiny devil katydids, to sleeping owl butterflies to leaf cutter ants by the millions.
 You name it, Randy found it and explained it.
 Exploring the rainforest canopy on one of the world’s first canopy walkway systems and seeing an unbroken rainforest disappear into the horizon is to this day the most humbling and awe-inspiring view I’ve had the privilege to experience and it connected me to my planet in a way I had never experienced before.
 “Working hard” for our wildlife spottings from monkeys to toucans made me appreciate the challenges and rewards of field biology and keeping a field journal.
 Gasping in awe as iridescent blue morpho butterflies flitted through the dappled sunlight along the trails.
 I felt like I was living the dream I had had since I was a child.

-That moment put me on a path I never could have imagined when I first stepped off the boat into that inky Amazon night twenty five years ago.
+That ‘once-in-a-lifetime’ trip to the Amazon put me on a path I never could have imagined when I first stepped off the boat into that inky Amazon night.
 The rest, as they say, is history – a history filled with dozens of rainforest expeditions for students and teachers and an eventual return to where it all began.
 In 2013, I was given the gift of a lifetime when the founder of Environmental Expeditions, Dr. Frances Gatz, handed the Amazon Rainforest Workshop programs and the wonderful blue morpho mascot over to me.

 For the last seven years, I have had the immense privilege of working with exceptional educators, fantastic students, and some amazing colleagues and partners.
 Together we have built upon the legacy of Dr. Gatz and have created a new model for field -based tranformational professional development.
 This year, the Educator Academy in the Amazon will celebrate its 7th anniversary of engaging K-12 educators in the exploration of inquiry, conservation, and sustainability with direct connections back to the classroom.